top of page

 Medical Payments

 This insurance provides coverage for both you and your passenger in case of an accident.
 It is paid out to you regardless of who is responsible.
-This usually covers payments for dental, medical, funeral, and death costs.
+It usually covers payments for dental, medical, funeral, and death costs.

 Accident Forgiveness